The Anti-Cheat Client interface supports the Windows, Mac, and Linux platforms and requires a 64-bit operating system installation.

 (For updating and reverting) Test that the module works with your game as expected.

 Select Activate Build from the More Options button of the Client Module you want active.

 Check regularly for new anti-cheat modules to appear in the list of Client Module Releases in the Developer Portal.

 When you need to update your client module with a live game, it is important to test if the new module works as expected in your game before activating it.

 From the list of Client Module Releases in the Developer Portal, select the More Options button of the new Client Module.

-Choose Download Details.
+Choose Download Config File.
 This downloads a plain text configuration file to force a test system to download and use the specified anti-cheat module instead of your active one.